compphil2mmae/compphil2mmae.github.io/content/authors/jakob.lohmar/_index.en.md

   # - Alumni
 ---

-Jakob Lohmar joined our group as a postdoc on 1st April 2026.
+Jakob Lohmar joined our group as a postdoc in April 2026.
+His current work focuses on moral theory, axiology, population ethics and interpersonal aggregation.
+He is also interested in social epistemology, moral uncertainty, and various topics relevant to global priorities research, such as risks from artificial intelligence and the importance of humanity’s long-term future.

-His work has focused primarily on normative ethics, applied ethics, and (social) epistemology.
-Currently he is completing his doctorate at the University of Oxford under Hilary Greaves, with a thesis entitled '*Longtermism about the Moral Goodness of Acts*'.
+Jakob recently submitted his DPhil thesis “On the Value of Happy People and the Moral Importance of Low-Welfare Species” at the University of Oxford.
+Before that, he did a Master in philosophy at the University of Bonn and a Bachelor in economics and philosophy at the University of Münster.
+He has also worked as a Research Assistant at the Global Priorities Institute in Oxford, and as a Research Associate at the University of Cologne and at the University of Mainz.